Grilled Shrimp Boil in Foil Packets

-This Grilled Shrimp Boil in Foil Packets is a flavor-packed meal that’s easy to make on the grill or in the oven!
+This grilled Shrimp Boil in foil is a flavor-packed meal that’s easy to make on the grill or in the oven!
 This hearty dinner is filled with perfectly seasoned potatoes, shrimp, sausage, corn, and more.

 shrimp boil in foil